Colorado gunman posted profane rants about police on YouTube

 A 37-year-old Iraq War vet, Riehl was vague about his political beliefs and did not threaten violence, The AP said.
 He also gave no inkling as to why he had a beef with the department.
 But he called Spurlock a clown and flashed the business card of a specific officer whom he accused of being a pimp.

-In another video, this one of a traffic stop in the city of Lone Tree that was posted on Nov.
-28, Riehl identifies the officer caught on camera by name and calls him a “scumbag, dirtbag, liar,” the AP reported.
+In another YouTube video seen by NBC News, this one of a traffic stop in the city of Lone Tree that was posted on Nov.
+28, Riehl identifies the officer caught on camera by name and calls him a “scumbag, dirtbag, liar.”.

 “He’s the boss, huh?”
 Riehl can be heard.
 “He’s the Nazi in charge with the stripes on his shoulder and the fake badge.”

-Riehl, according to the Denver Post, worked for a time as a lawyer in Wyoming and served in the Wyoming National Guard.
+Riehl, according to the Denver Post, worked for a time as a lawyer in Wyoming.
+He also served in the Army Reserve and then the Wyoming National Guard as a medic, receiving an honorable discharge in 2012, according to a U.S. military official.

 Riehl’s deadly ambush-style attack began when police responding to a report of a disturbance at his apartment complex in suburban Denver were met with gunfire.
 He fired over 100 rounds, killing Deputy Zackari Parrish, a 29-year-old father of two.